wermos/blog/_posts/2023-09-11-gsoc-2-the-final-status-report.md

 In essence, you first choose whether you want the expression to be left- or right-associative.
 Once you have made your choice, you make the other side of the expression something of higher priority.

 For example, I wanted addition to be left-associative in the $\mathrm{\LaTeX}$ parser, which is a reasonable choice.
-After that, You make the right side of the `add` rule to have something like `expression_mul`, where `expression_mul` can only bind to things with a priority equal to or greater than that of multiplication.
+After that, you make the right side of the `add` rule to have something like `expression_mul`, where `expression_mul` can only bind to things with a priority equal to or greater than that of multiplication.

 This is an important idea to understand, because this idea was used liberally in the Lark-based $\mathrm{\LaTeX}$ parser.
 I will explore the idea in more detail in the upcoming blog post for the Lark-based $\mathrm{\LaTeX}$ parser's developer documentation.
 In that blog post, I will explain all the design choices I made while working on the parser, and share the rationale behind each choice.